 If you're thinking about teaching English abroad or online, you've probably already come across a wave of acronyms—TEFL, TESOL, CELTA.
 At first glance, they might all seem like different names for the same thing.
 But once you dig a little deeper, you’ll realize they serve different purposes and carry different weight depending on where you want to go and what kind of teaching you want to do.

 Some are flexible and beginner-friendly.
 Others are more intense and geared toward specific job markets.
 Knowing which one fits your goals isn’t just about choosing the “best” course—it’s about choosing the right fit for the journey you want to take.
-Whether you're looking to teach in South Korea, hop between online platforms, or settle into a long-term ESL career in Europe, understanding how these qualifications compare can save you time, money, and a lot of second-guessing down the line.
+Whether you're looking to teach in South Korea, hop between online platforms, or build a long-term ESL career in Europe or the Middle East, understanding how these qualifications compare can save you time, money, and a lot of second-guessing down the line.

 Let’s break down the basics before we dive deeper: